Raphael-hub/epstore/README.md

 By running `npm prod` the server will launch in production mode and will not give the detailed logs of database queries.

+For Linux+systemd users the file `setup.sh` will do the initial setup automatically.
+It requires PostgreSQL 14.4 to be installed and running but will initiate the database - run the tests and then re-initiate the database for a clean start.

 ## Database